-Belmont's Garden Project
+Belmont's Kitchen Garden Project - The first year

 We are joining in with the Chiswick Horticultural & Allotments Society Summer Show this year.
 It takes place at the Trading Hut on Sunday 23rd June.
 Please see the attached letter and contact Mrs Nicholas via email@example.com if you would like to come along.
 There is more information on their website too...Grow Chiswick

 18.4.19 - First butterfly spotted in our garden this morning.
 Think it's a Holly Blue and it's on our new holly tree!
 The tulips and daffodils that Y2 planted in October are now in flower!

 There is blossom on the tall apple tree and on the pear tree.
 This is a good sign that we will get fruit this year!

 29.3.19 - This month we hosted our first ever family event in the garden.
 This event sold out quickly and we will try to offer a similar event in the near future.

 We have now also achieved the RHS Level 4 School Gardening Award.
 There is just one more level to go for us to reach 5 stars!
 March has been a busy month.